 This manner of seeing the work of love in the whole created universe shows forth its marvelous fertility.
 Its human radiation is an essential element of all social life; through it society receives its warmth, its strength and its life.
 It is often said that "the family is the basic cell of society."
 We might ask ourselves why this is true.
-Is it because the family replenishes society with new members?
-This viewpoint is correct but it is only quantitative and does not touch upon the central issue at all.
-Is it because through the family are transmitted certain moral principles which are indispensable for the common good such as justice, honor, fidelity and honesty?
+Is it because the family replenishes society with new memand does not touch upon the central issue at all.
+Is it be-cause through the family are transmitted certain moral principles which are indispensable for the common good such as justice, honor, fidelity and honesty?
 Here it might be objected that certain organizations-schools, political parties, youth movements could accomplish this work.
 In what then is the family unique and irreplaceable?
-It is unique and irreplaceable in this, that it hands down from parents to children, and contributes to society, the mysterious force of love.
+It is unique and irreplaceable in this, that it hands down from parents to children, and contributes to so-ciety, the mysterious force of love.
 A love that is the total and perpetual gift of two human beings is at once the model and the instrument of all society.